 Bonjour, also known as zero-configuration networking, enables automatic discovery of computers, devices, and services on IP networks.
 Bonjour uses industry standard IP protocols to allow devices to automatically discover each other without the need to enter IP addresses or configure DNS servers.

-Here’s how to safely uninstall Bonjour and remove mDNSResponder.exe
+Here’s how to safely uninstall Bonjour and remove mDNSResponder.exe from the system.

 Obviously, before going through these steps, it’s best to make sure Bonjour isn’t actually removable via Add/Remove, because very often it is and people just miss it!

 If it’s confirmed as not being visible or removable via Add/Remove or Programs and Features, there are a few solutions to get rid Bonjour.

 The easiest way to rid yourself of Bonjour is to run a tool that is dedicated to that task and nothing else.
 Au Revoir Bonjour! is a simple to use program that runs you through the removal process using a software installer which makes it easy for everyone to operate.
 Do note that the program is a beta version and warns you appropriately, we have tested it successfully on Windows 7 32-bit and 64-bit.

 All you have to do is download Au Revoir Bonjour and run the small executable, read and accept the beta warning, and then choose whether you want to create a backup of the Bonjour install in case it needs to be reinstalled because of a problem.
 Ticking the box or selecting “Play it safe” from the drop down menu will allow for the backup to be created.
 Then click Install, don’t worry it does remove the mDNSResponder.exe from services and not install anything!